 Good data management is the foundation for good research.
 Today, more and more publishers and funding agencies are requiring researchers to share their data.
-Having a data managment plan fullfills agency requirements and makes your data easier to share.
+Having a data management plan fulfills agency requirements and makes your data easier to share.

 Managing your data before you begin your research and throughout its life cycle is essential to ensure its current usability and long-run preservation and access.
 To do so, begin with a planning process.